Marc Márquez: 2012

-Márquez had developed a reputation as an aggressive rider during his stint in Moto2, already considered a more aggressive class than MotoGP at the time, which peaked due to a number of incidents in 2012.
-After the season-opener in Qatar, he received a warning over an incident which saw Márquez overtake Thomas Lüthi aggressively on the final lap, forcing him wide.
-Lüthi slapped Márquez on the arm, which caused him to also receive a warning.
-Collisions with Pol Espargaró at Catalonia and Mika Kallio at Motegi caused further controversy.
-Following the news of Márquez's imminent move to MotoGP, a new penalty points system was introduced to discourage irresponsible riding.
+Márquez had developed a reputation as an aggressive rider during his stint in Moto2 which peaked due to a number of incidents in 2012.
+After the season-opener in Qatar, he received a warning over an incident where he overtook Thomas Lüthi aggressively on the final lap, forcing him wide.
+Lüthi slapped Márquez on the arm in retaliation, which caused him to also receive a warning.
+Collisions with Pol Espargaró at Catalonia and Mika Kallio at Motegi brought Márquez further controversy.
+Following the news of his imminent move to MotoGP, a new penalty points system was announced to discourage irresponsible riding.

 During a practice session for his final Moto2 race in Valencia, Márquez knocked Simone Corsi off his bike while attempting an overtake and was penalised for dangerous riding.
 Demoted to 33rd position on the starting grid, Márquez carved through every other rider on track to win the race.
-This performance, which involved overtaking 20 bikes on the first lap alone, is widely recognised as one of the best comebacks in a motorcycling race of all time, and one of the signature performances of Márquez's career.
-He finished the season with nine race wins, and only finished off the podium in three races, two of those being retirements.
-Márquez's result also handed Suter the Moto2 constructors' title.
+This performance, which involved overtaking 20 bikes on the first lap alone, is widely recognised as one of the best racing comebacks of all time, and one of the signature performances of Márquez's career.
+He finished the season with nine race wins, and only finished off the podium in three races, two of those being DNFs.
+Márquez's results also handed Suter the Moto2 constructors' title.

 MotoGP World Championship

 Repsol Honda Team (2013–2023)

 On 12 July 2012, it was announced that Márquez had signed a two-year contract with the Repsol Honda team in MotoGP to replace the retiring Casey Stoner as Dani Pedrosa's teammate from 2013 onwards.
-Some MotoGP observers described this as "the worst kept secret in history".

 Márquez tested the Honda RC213V for the first time in Valencia after the end of the 2012 championships, lapping just over a second slower than Pedrosa, who topped the time sheets.
 Márquez was impressive again during the MotoGP tests at Sepang.
 He finished the first two days of testing in third position, just behind Pedrosa and Jorge Lorenzo, and ahead of Valentino Rossi in fourth, before swapping places with Rossi on the final day.
 At Honda's private test in Austin, Márquez topped the timesheets on all three days.